nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 This Resource details the actual allergy or adverse reaction.
 The following is an example of the main elements used:

 - identifier - uniquely identifies this allergy or adverse reaction (UUID)
-- clinicStatus - should always be active
+- clinicalStatus - should always be active
 - category - whether the allergy or adverse reaction is to food, medication etc
 - criticality - low, high, unable-to-assess etc
 - code - identifies the allergy
 - patient - a reference to the patient
-- asserted date - date record was believed accurate
+- assertedDate  - date record was believed accurate
 - asserter - the source of the information about the allergy (patient, related person, practitioner)
 - lastOccurrence - when it last occurred if known
 - reaction - details of the reaction